 • Recruiting families based on a strengths/needs, comprehensive plan

-• Providing hybrid in-person/online, pre-service training with information and skill building around Five Core Competencies
+• Providing both in-person and hybrid in-person/online, pre-service training with information and skill building around Five Core Competencies

 • Integrating pre-service training as an essential component of the mutual family assessment (home study) process